-Comet Thatcher, responsible for the Lyrids meteor shower, takes 415 years to complete a full orbit of the Sun.
+Comet Thatcher, responsible for the Lyrid meteor shower, takes 415 years to complete a full orbit of the Sun.

 We have no photographs because the last time it visited the inner solar system was in 1861 - well before the widespread use of photography.

-One of the best meteor showers of the year to watch, the Perseid meteor shower is due to reach a peak between the 12 and 13 August as Earth passes through the trail left behind by the very large comet Swift-Tuttle.
+One of the best celestial events of the year to watch, the Perseid meteor shower takes place from 16 July to 23 August as Earth passes through the trail left behind by the very large comet Swift-Tuttle.

 Most meteors are pieces of dust around the size of a grain of sand.
 Larger pieces can create spectacular fireballs and make bright trails across the sky.

 Perseids get their name because they appear to radiate from the constellation Perseus, but they can appear anywhere in the sky.
-Best viewing is from a dark location, after midnight and before sunrise on 13 August.
+The best views will be from a dark location, just before midnight on 12 August until dawn the next day.

 Swift-Tuttle, responsible for the Perseid meteor shower, takes 133 years to complete a full orbit of the Sun.